3D-Space and the preferred basis cannot uniquely emerge from the quantum structure: What approaches to Quantum Mechanics avoid the problems?

-Maybe there is a reason to keep only some of the basis-dependent worlds.
-To satisfy the Second Law of Thermodynamics, the universe has to satisfy the \emph{past hypothesis} \cite{BarryLoewer2016MentaculusVision}.
-Similar constraints are required for the existence of decohering branching structures that only branch into the future and not into the past \cite{Wallace2012TheEmergentMultiverseQuantumTheoryEverettInterpretation}.
-Both these problems require the initial state of the universe to be very special.
-But if the initial state itself depends on the choice of the candidate preferred structures, then most such choices would fail to ensure special enough initial conditions.
-Hence, we may have a way to reduce the number of possible alternative candidate preferred structures: impose such initial conditions so that worlds obeying the Second Law of Thermodynamics so that they support observers able to remember the past and not the future and to decohere the state vector.
-However, this is not restrictive enough to ensure uniqueness: if both the Past Hypothesis and the conditions needed for the branching structure depend on the {\MQS} alone, they involve constraints that are invariant under unitary transformations, so there will still be infinitely many possible choices.
-Moreover, if we have to rely on systems that count as observers to select the basis-dependent world satisfying these constraints, this may fail, for the simple reason that most such observers may be \emph{Boltzmann brains} \cite{schulman1997timeArrowsAndQuantumMeasurement,AlbrechtSorbo2004BoltzmannBrain} (also see Sec. \sref{s:avoid-problem-MWI-wavefunction} for more about observers).
+However, this is not restrictive enough to ensure uniqueness: if the Past Hypothesis, the condition of having valid records, and the conditions needed for the branching structure depend on the {\MQS} alone, they involve constraints that are invariant under unitary transformations, so there will still be more possible choices.
+Moreover, if we have to rely on systems that count as observers to select the $3$D-space-dependent world satisfying these constraints, this may fail, for the simple reason that most such observers may be \emph{Boltzmann brains} \cite{schulman1997timeArrowsAndQuantumMeasurement,AlbrechtSorbo2004BoltzmannBrain} (also see \cite{Stoica2023AreObserversReducibleToStructures} and Sec. \sref{s:avoid-problem-MWI-wavefunction} for more about observers).